ShaneV2001/Apple-Proto/README.md

 - `handleIncrease()`: Increases the counter value by 1 when the "+" button is clicked.
 - `handleUpdate()`: Resets the counter value to 0 when the apple image is clicked.

-## How to Use

-To use the webpage, open the `index.html` file in a web browser.
-You can click the "+" and "-" buttons to increase or decrease the counter value, respectively.
-Clicking the apple image resets the counter to 0.

-## Customization

-You can customize the webpage by modifying the HTML and JavaScript files.
-Feel free to update the content, styling, or add new features to suit your needs.

 ## Credits

-This prototype was created by [Your Name] for educational purposes.
+This prototype was created by Shane V for educational purposes.

-## License

-This project is licensed under the [MIT License](LICENSE).